Hallett Johnson: Sweden

 In December 1937, Johnson was recalled from a leave of absence at his home on Bar Harbor, Maine, and was sent to Stockholm, Sweden.
 He was assigned as the consul general, counselor of legation, and chargé d'affaires.
 Sweden was located between Germany and Russia, and Norway had already been invaded by the Germans.
 As a result, Johnson was told to leave his family behind.
 In April 1940, he warned Americans to prepare to evacuate Stockholm "in case of certain contingencies."
-Americans were also urged to keep their papers or passport on hand.
+Americans were also urged to keep their papers or passports on hand.
 He also cautioned that the embassy had limited funds to assist people and that transportation would be at a premium for those who waited until the last minute to leave.

 As his stay in Stockholm continued, goods were not crossing into Sweden, and items such as coffee, sugar, soap, and washing materials were rationed.
-In addition, the country was under a blackout and there had been no hot water for two months.
+In addition, the country was under a blackout, and there had been no hot water for two months.
 On December 10, 1940, Johnson left Stockholm to return to the United States.
 However, the Germans did not invade Sweden.
-Later, Johnson wrote the following which was published in The Saturday Evening Post on June 19, 1943:It seems that the eighty-five-year-old monarch, who still played tennis three times a week, got a telephone call from Hitler.
+Later, Johnson wrote the following, which was published in The Saturday Evening Post on June 19, 1943:It seems that the eighty-five-year-old monarch, who still played tennis three times a week, got a telephone call from Hitler.
 "Your majesty, " said Hitler, "it is time that our two countries should begin to cooperate more closely and, eventually, become a nation."

 "Now Herr Hitler," said the King, "I am an old man.
 Too old to take on the rule of eighty million more people."On June 23, 1943, the United States War Office sent Johnson a letter asking for a release to reprint and distribute his piece to the foreign press in Europe and Asia.

 State Department

 Johnson worked in Washington, D.C., from 1941 through 1945.
 Most of his work involved the War Supply and Resources Division.
-He also assisted with negotiations with the Swedish who were selling ball-bearing to the Germans after their factories had been destroyed.
+He also assisted with negotiations with the Swedes, who were selling ball bearings to the Germans after their factories had been destroyed.